Running vertex-wise linear mixed models

 A little more theory: constructing the right model

-The model specification is probably the most important step when running a LMM (or any model really).
+Model specification is probably the most important step when running a LMM (or any model really).
 A poorly specified model can lead to biased estimates, incorrect inferences, and misleading conclusions.
-What complicates matters more is that you are now running hundreds of thousands of models (one per vertex), so you really want to get this right, ideally the first time around and consistently across the brain.
+And… since you are fitting hundreds of thousands of models (one per vertex), getting this right from the start (and ideally consistently across the brain), will save you a good deal of time.

-In many cases, the same variables could be considered either random or fixed effects (and sometimes even both at the same time, though I wouldn’t get too excited about that).
+In many cases, the same variables could be considered either a random or a fixed effect (and sometimes even both at the same time, though I wouldn’t get too excited about that).
 The difference between these two modeling choices has little to do with the variables themselves, and a lot more to do with your study design / research question.

-In broad terms, fixed effects are variables that you are interested in, you want to know about their association with the brain metric of choice.
-Random effects are grouping factors (i.e. categorical variables) that you are not specifically interested in, but you know they might be influencing such brain measures (e.g. scanner, site, subject ID).
+In broad terms, fixed effects are variables you are interested in, you want to know about their association with the brain metric of choice.
+Random effects are grouping factors (i.e. categorical variables) that you are not specifically interested in, but you know are likely to influence such brain measures (e.g. scanner, site, subject ID).

-Note: You might not want to use random effects when the number of factor levels is very low (i.e. < 5 is a commonly reported rule of thumb) or when you wouldn’t assume that your factor levels come from a common distribution (e.g. assuming that males and females come from a population of sexes, of which there is an infinite number and we are interested in an average).
-You can read more about this topic here, here and here.
+Note: Random effects may not be appropriate when the number of factor levels is very low (a commonly reported rule of thumb is < 5), or when you would not assume that your factor levels come from a common distribution (e.g. treating male and female as two draws from an infinite population of sexes, which has a mean that makes a sense).
+Read more about this topic here, here, and here.

 Random structure specification